SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     primary-expression --> parenthesized-expression
     primary-expression --> delayed-identifier-expression

 ..
-TODO: Come up with a better name for delayed-identifier-expression.

-..
 Note: One reason for breaking primary expressions out of postfix expressions is for exposition -- it makes it easier to organize the prose surrounding the production rules.